Kanuiet/bedrock-whatsapp-bot/README.md

 You need to turn off online-mode to allow your bot join the server.

 ## Features
-- Send message through WhatsApp group to Minecraft (/send)
+- Send message from WhatsApp to Minecraft (/send)
 - Forward your Minecraft server chat and events (such as joined, left, and death) to WhatsApp (/forward)
 - Ping a Minecraft bedrock server (/status)
 - Show list of online players in your Minecraft Server (/list)